Redefining Philanthropy

 Community Impact is the Core of Our Story

-Our foundation emerged when WYBE Channel 35, formerly a public broadcaster operating in the Philadelphia market, was sold in 2017.
-We relinquished our broadcast license and used the one-time payment to launch a private foundation, believing we could have far greater and longer-lasting impact on communities as a funder.
-In our first year alone, we distributed more than $30 million in grants for community-based projects that explored new ways media can foster understanding and improve people’s lives.
+Our foundation emerged when WYBE Channel 35, formerly a public broadcaster operating in the Philadelphia market, relinquished its broadcast license to the Federal Communications Commission for a one-time payment of $131.5 million.
+With these funds, we became a private foundation with an endowment to invest in community media-making in the Greater Philadelphia region.
+In our first five years we have distributed more than $50 million in grants for community-based projects and organizations that explore new ways media can be a tool for justice, liberation, joy, memory, and accountability.

 Community Centered Grantmaking

 The media makers we fund are our partners, not just our grantees.
-We look to community members, industry experts, organizers, and advocates for nominations and recommendations on which projects to fund, as well as how to best operate as a foundation.
+Through our Community Voices and Local Filmmaker funds we partner with community members who have deep relationships and expertise in the fund focus areas to review applications and make final grantmaking decisions without influence from the IPMF board or staff.
 Community input on our direction and approach to funding is critical because we're here to serve the creators—their stories, work, development, and well-being.
 Our approach is determined within communities themselves, not just in a boardroom.

 Staff Who’ve Been in Your Shoes